FISHING?? Or Phishing?

 Prevention is better than cure!!
 Therefore, there are several steps available for computer users like us to avoid being phished.

-1. Don’t ever T
+1. Don’t ever TRUST

 Don’t ever trust e-mails that urgently requesting personal financial information.
 Phishers want you to react immediately and therefore include many upsetting or exciting statements which trigger fear or happiness.
 The most popular method is by presenting you as the winner of a lottery.
 (So don't be silly, there's no free lunch in the world).